 Reversing the rising tide of anti-science sentiment requires a shift from simply presenting more facts to employing strategic, empathetic, and psychological approaches to rebuild trust and improve scientific literacy.

-Based on research from scientific literature and expert analyses, here are ten key strategies to reverse anti-science attitudes:
+Based on research from scientific literature and expert analyses, ten key strategies to reverse anti-science attitudes are listed below.

 The taxonomy of antiscience themes illustrates how diverse forms of scientific rejection and distortion share common psychological and cultural roots.
 At its center lies the Rejection of Scientific Consensus, the defining feature of antiscience behavior.
 This rejection manifests through multiple interconnected pathways - each representing a distinct but overlapping mode of resistance to evidence-based reasoning.